MegaManSec/JoshuaHu/menu/about.md

 roadmap for the security team.
 During this time, Ialso continued to travel throughout Europe (and occasionally back to Australia and a bit of Asia on the way).
-When I travel, I try to hang out with locals by meeting them through places like Couchsurfing, or friends of friends: or people that I had met in my previous job.
-Or, just meeting strangers, workers of the hostels I stayed at, or other guests.
+When I travel, I try to hang out with locals by meeting them through places like Couchsurfing; or friends of friends; or people that I had met in my previous job.
+Or, sometimes, just meeting strangers, workers of the hostels I stayed at, or other guests.

 In the beginning of 2024, I came to the realisation that I had offered everything I could to Opera and they had offered everything they could to me.